 6. Enjoy Some Moments Of Romance

-The Beetle Rock Lookout is the place to be for that few quiet moments.
+The Beetle Rock Lookout is the place for those few quiet moments.
 When visiting in the wintertime, the snow cloud (if it’s snowing) adds a dramatic backdrop for a romantic photo op with the love of your life.
 Likewise, this is the best spot to watch the folding of another day.

 The Beetle Rock Lookout!